XoopsModules25x/xoopspoll/extras/newbb_5x/readme.txt

-SUPPORT OF CBB 4.0 (trunk):
+SUPPORT OF CBB 5.0 (trunk):
 ===========================
-In the directory /extras/newbb_4x/trunk_4_00 are the files for the official CBB (NewBB) 4.00 from the SVN trunk to use xoopspoll.
+In the directory /extras/newbb_5x/trunk_5_00 are the files for the official NewBB 5.00 from the Github trunk to use xoopspoll.
 Simply copy the files into the newbb directory of your installation.

 SUPPORT OF CBB 4.31 (irmtfan branch):